braedeningersoll/haab_movies/source/comedy.rst

 In Logan Lucky, Jimmy got fired from his job and convinces his brother and sister to help him rob the Charlotte Motor Speedway during a NASCAR race.
 To do this, they need help from one of their friends who is in prison.
-The Logan family always seems to have things go wrong so this will be an adventure.
+The Logan family always seems to have things go wrong so this will definitely be an adventure.

 **Starring:** Daniel Craig, Channing Tatum, Adam Driver, Riley Keough, and Seth MacFarlane.